aLECChe/MMM-HKWeather/README.md

 ```

 ## Config.js entry and options
-The lang here is only used by the HKO Open Data API.
-To change the module language, please change the system language.
+- The lang option here is only used by the HKO Open Data API.
+- To change the language of the module, please change the system language.

  ```	 {
 			module: "MMM-HKWeather",